p2635/course-plain-lang-01/README.md

 - Sample Text 2 has 'or' after each point.
 - Sample Text 2 has 'if you' which further removes one word from each list item.

-# Exercise Two: What are they trying to say?
+# Exercise two: What are they trying to say?

 What is really being said in the following real‐world writing samples?